Azure/azure-rest-api-specs/specification/apimanagement/resource-manager/readme.md

 ## Getting Started

-To build the SDK for ApiManagement, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for ApiManagement, ss simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`